 Management performance: a table showing estimates of mature male biomass (at the time of mating), overfishing levels (OFL and MSST), allowable biological catch (ABC), TACs, retained catch and discards in all fisheries; show results for five years prior to and including the current year (Table 2 of this Appendix lists examples of how these tables should be constructed for stocks in each Tier) in 1000 t (first) then million lb (second).

-Basis for the OFL: Table listing estimates of M (default value 0.18 for king crabs and 0.3?? for Tanner and snow crabs), Tier level, current mature male biomass (MMB, at the time of mating), BMSY (or the proxy thereof) and the basis for the calculation of BMSY, current mature male biomass relative to BMSY (or its proxy), γ, and the basis for calculating average catch; show for five years prior to and including the current year (Table 3 of this document lists examples of how these tables should be constructed for stocks in each Tier).
+Basis for the OFL: Table listing estimates of M, Tier level, current mature male biomass (MMB, at the time of mating), BMSY (or the proxy thereof) and the basis for the calculation of BMSY, current mature male biomass relative to BMSY (or its proxy), and the basis for calculating average catch; show for five years prior to and including the current year (Table 3 of this document lists examples of how these tables should be constructed for stocks in each Tier).

-Provide the Probability Density Function of the OFL (if applicable) and what additional uncertainty is included in this estimate.
+Provide the probability density function of the OFL (if applicable) and what additional uncertainty is included in this estimate.

 Provide the basis for the ABC recommendation (if the recommendation is below maxABC, report both the recommended and maxABC).